Can I Change My Realtor After Signing a Contract?

 Ethical and Professional Considerations

 It’s understandable for them to be upset that they are losing your business but remember you aren’t supposed to be treated unethically.
+Membership in the National Association of Realtors signifies adherence to higher ethical standards and professionalism, so you should expect transparent and fair treatment throughout the process.
 It means they are missing out on the commission money and potentially hurting their good reputation.
 Not only are they losing this sale, but they likely won’t get any leads from you in the future.

 If possible, create a paper trail of communication as you switch Realtors.
 Recap phone conversations and in-person meetings via email so you can document each step.
 If your agent claims that you were rude or fired them unfairly, you will have these documents to prove your innocence.
 You can also bring in the agent’s broker throughout the termination process so they can serve as an objective third party.